-Mountaineer Flexible Benefits offers dental and vision coverage on a post-tax basis to retired employees.
+Mountaineer Flexible Benefits offers dental, vision and hearing coverage on a post-tax basis to retired employees.
 Enrollment materials are mailed to all eligible retired employees during the annual Open Enrollment period.
-If you have questions about these benefits, contact Fringe Benefits Management Company at 1-800-342-8017.
+If you have questions about these benefits, contact Fringe Benefits Management Company at 1-855-569-3262.

-Open Enrollment for Mountaineer Flexible Benefits is held each Spring.
+Open Enrollment for health insurance is held in the fall, but Open Enrollment for Mountaineer Flexible Benefits is held each spring.
 The current information about these benefits and associated premiums is included in the enrollment materials mailed prior to the annual Open Enrollment.

-If you have questions about Mountaineer Flexible Benefits, contact Fringe Benefits Management Company at 1-800-342-8017.
+If you have questions about Mountaineer Flexible Benefits, contact Fringe Benefits Management Company at 1-855-569-3262.

-Mountaineer Flexible Benefits At-A-Glance Benefit Options Dental Benefits Coverage for routine dental care.
-De- ductibles, copayments and benefits vary.
-Vision Benefits Coverage for vision exams and correc- tive lenses.
+Benefit Options Dental Benefits 1 Coverage for routine dental care.
+Deductibles, copayments and benefits vary.
+Vision Benefits 1 Coverage for vision exams and corrective lenses.
+Hearing Benefits 1 Coverage for hearing exams and hearing aids.

-These benefits are available to retirees on a post-tax basis.
+1 These benefits are available to retirees on a post-tax basis.